Geaux-Docs/Geaux-Model-Identify/README.md

 # AI API Monitor

 AI API Monitor is a Chrome extension that monitors network traffic for AI-related API requests.
-It helps developers track API calls to AI services like OpenAI, GPT, Anthropic, and HuggingFace.
+It helps developers track API calls to AI services like OpenAI, GPT, Anthropic, and HuggingFace, providing valuable insights into API usage and performance.

 ## Features